 This means that people will be able to connect with your brand emotionally.
 They’ll see how much you treasure all your customers and how much they love you back.

-Therefore, keep your eyes wide open and don’t miss out on reposting UGC on your official profiles.
+Therefore, keep your eyes open, and don’t miss out on reposting UGC on your official profiles.

-Brands on social media receive tons of messages on a daily basis.
-In addition, people leave a bunch of comments on each of their posts.
+Brands on social media receive tons of messages daily.
+Also, people leave a bunch of comments on each of their posts.

-However, not every brand seems to realize just how important these customer interaction requests are.
-Let’s dig a little deeper and clarify it.
+However, not every brand seems to realize this customer interaction requests’ importance.
+So let’s dig a little deeper and clarify it.

 When a customer sends you a direct message or leaves a comment, they’re reaching out to you for a reason: